 FLATPICKING CELTIC GUITAR (Robin Bullock)

 This intermediate-level class will focus on making traditional Celtic tunes come to life, flatpicked on steel-string guitar.
 We’ll discuss technique, lift, ornamentation, and other facets of making Irish, Scottish and Breton tunes sound authentic on guitar, as well as alternate tunings, capo techniques and methods for picking up tunes by ear.
 Sheet music and tab will be available if required.
-Students should bring a capo.
-An audio recorder is recommended.
+Students should bring a capo and an audio recorder is recommended.